 This is the ultimate goal of the zero waste movement.

 Now instead of harvested resources being buried, burned, or lost out of the system, we are constantly recycling them.

 Sustainable development is about practices, processes, manufacturing, etc., that meet the needs of the present without compromising future generations’ ability to meet their own needs.

 In simplest terms, sustainability is about our children, grandchildren, and the world we will leave them.

-Sustainable designers use green materials, e.g., bamboo, hemp, etc., and consume these resources in a responsible manner.
+Sustainable designers use green materials, e.g., bamboo, hemp, etc., and responsibly consume these resources.

 In addition, consideration is given to the useful lifetime of products and designs them to be repairable or recyclable.

 Care is also taken to make sure that the products are resource-efficient both during manufacture and at the point of recycling.